JCMF

 1854 Mathematical Tripos – 2nd Wrangler and First (Equal) Smith’s Prizeman

-1856–60 Appointed Professor of Natural Philosophy at Marischal College, Aberdeen
+1856–60 Appointed Professor of Natural Philosophy (physics) at Marischal College, Aberdeen

 1856 Elected Fellow Royal Society Edinburgh (FRSE) aged 24